insight-centre/saffron/README.md

     ./saffron.sh corpus.json output/

-The following results are generated  (see [Saffron Formats](FORMATS.md) for more details on the information contained in each file)
+The following files are generated if STORE_LOCAL_COPY was originally set to true (see [Saffron Formats](FORMATS.md) for more details on the information contained in each file)

+If using the Web interface, the files will be stored in /web/data/

 * `terms-extracted.json`: The terms with weights (and DBpedia links)
 * `doc-terms.json`: The document term map with weights